Skip to content

 Your Apple Watch not charging is usually due to the Optimized Battery Charging feature.
 However, it can also be caused by external factors.
 Read on to check the solutions below.

-Like iPhone, Apple Watch comes equipped with Optimized Battery Charging.
+Like iPhones, the Apple Watch comes equipped with Optimized Battery Charging.
 Enabled by default, it is designed to extend the longevity of your Apple Watch battery.
-The feature learns from your usage habits and location and waits to finish the charging to 100% until you need the watch.
+The feature learns from your usage habits and location and waits to finish charging to 100% until you need the watch.

-At times, it may limit the charging to 80% even when you want the watch to charge full- maybe you woke up early, have a flight to catch, or a schedule change.
+Sometimes, it may limit the charging to 80% even when you want the watch to charge full- maybe you woke up early, have a flight to catch, or have a schedule change.
 That’s where you can turn off optimized charging to charge the Apple Watch quickly to 100, as shown below:

 Optimized Charging is available on the following Apple Watches running WatchOS 7 and above: